 Q: Heliamphora from the eastern ranges

-Notice how inaccurate it would be to just say that Heliamphora occur in the mountains in the
+very inaccurate to just say that Heliamphora occur in the mountains in the

 Gran Sabana.
 That doesn't convey how much the individual tepuis are separated by each other.
 Even a matter of a few tens of